Paul Diamond: Max Moon (1992–1993)

 In the fall of 1992, Diamond got a brand new gimmick in "Maximillian Moon" ("Max Moon" for short).
 Diamond wasn't originally intended to play Max Moon.
 The gimmick, then called Relampago, was created for Konnan, but Konnan left the WWF after a backstage disagreement.
 Since Diamond fit the costume, he was chosen to take over the character.
 The suit was a very elaborate powder blue bodysuit with markings that were supposed to look like a circuit board and white protruding rings around his arms making him look rather "outlandish".
 The elaborate outfit also came with two wrist devices that shot out fireworks and a jet pack that was supposed to make Max Moon look like a man of the future.

 Diamond debuted as the Komet Kid and then would change his name to Max Moon.
 He would wrestle and defeat Terry Taylor in a series of house show matches during the rest of 1992, but otherwise, his biggest victories came against Rick Martel and Repo Man, both by disqualification.
-On the December 7, 1992 episode of WWF Prime Time Wrestling, Max Moon teamed with High Energy (Owen Hart and Koko B. Ware) in a six-man tag team match against The Beverly Brothers and The Genius.
+On the December 7, 1992, episode of WWF Prime Time Wrestling, Max Moon teamed with High Energy (Owen Hart and Koko B. Ware) in a six-man tag team match against The Beverly Brothers and The Genius.
 Max Moon and High Energy won the match when Moon pinned The Genius.

 On January 11, 1993, Max Moon wrestled and lost an Intercontinental Championship match to former tag team partner/longtime rival Shawn Michaels on the very first Monday Night Raw.
 The loss to Michaels was a sign of things to come for the Max Moon gimmick as he began losing to midcarders such as Skinner.
 The Max Moon gimmick only appeared at one PPV, participating in the 30 Man Elimination match at the 1993 Royal Rumble, where he was in the ring less than 2 minutes.
 In late February, Paul Diamond's contract with the WWF expired and was not renewed.

+Various promotions (1993)

+After leaving WWF, Diamond worked in the independent circuit, and Australia as Max Moon.
+In the summer of 1993, Diamond would debut for New Japan Pro Wrestling under his real name.